 DISCHIDIA CLEISTANTHA, One of the "biggest flowered" of the genus.

 imbricata, Warb.
-B- Small yellow and white flowers; 5-6 in the umbel; leaves 1", growth like diphylla but dark green.
+C- Small yellow and white flowers; 5-6 in the umbel; leaves 1", growth like diphylla but dark green.
 Needs support (shingle-stacked leaves).
 Malaysia-Thailand-Indonesia Must be planted with support.

-nummularia Brown C- Small white flowers, few in umbel; leaves very small and thick.
+nummularia, Brown C- Small white flowers, few in umbel; leaves very small and thick.
 This plant gets to be so big and heavy that it makes trees collapse in Malaysia, where it is from.
 This is a succulent but lives with high humidity.
-Must be planted with support.
+Best planted with support.

 DISCHIDIA NUMMULARIA from Malaysia and Indonesia

 ovata, Benth.
-C- Quite large yellow-green and purple-striped flowers; several in umbel; leaves 2", with prominent veins, oval, red in sun.
+D- Quite large yellow-green and purple-striped flowers; several in umbel; leaves 2", with prominent veins, oval, red in sun.
 The Watermelon Dischidia.
 A beautiful vine.
 Australia

 DISCHIDIA OVATA, from the Mangrove swamps of Queensland, Australia

-ruscifolia, Decne.
-C- THE MILLION HEARTS DISCHIDIA.
+ruscifolia, Decne. - THE MILLION HEARTS DISCHIDIA.
 Tiniest white flowers; single in umbel; leaves 1/2", heart-shaped, on a modest pendant vine.
 This is a different Dischidia.
 Philippines.
-I think that this is mistakenly called H. ruscifolia.
+This is some time mistakenly called H. ruscifolia.

 DISCHIDIA RUSCIFOLIA, growing on a rock, in the hot sun

 sp.
 Wrinkled D- Small white and pink flowers; 5-6 in umbel; leaves and growth like diphylla but dark green, wrinkled and with prominent venation.
-Needs support.
-Dont know country of origin.
 Must be planted with support.
+Don’t know country of origin.

-sp.
-Geri A- Small ivory flowers; 6-8 in umbel; leaves 1", hard, emarginate, gray-green, held upright, on a heavy vine.
-I don't know where Geri got it.
+-sp.
+Geri C- Small ivory flowers; 6-8 in umbel; leaves 1", hard, emarginate, gray-green, held upright, on a heavy vine.
+I don't know where Geri Ham Young got it.

 HOYAS are either tropical or subtropical, terrestrial or epiphytic, vines or shrubs.
 It is best to assume that they are all epiphytic and grow them in light mixes with good drainage, moderate light and a minimum temperature of 50F (10C).

-About Eriostemma Hoyas: This is a separate genus (Eriostemma) according to some botanists - and are separated from Hoya by having certain characters - the most obvious being the free-standing column that stands in a hairy "cup" at the point of attachment with the corolla.
+About Eriostemma Hoyas: This is a separate genus (Eriostemma) - and is separated from Hoya by having certain characters - the most obvious being the free-standing hairy column that stands in a "cup" at the point of attachment with the corolla.
 Eriostemma means wooly crown in Greek.
 IN THIS LIST THEY ARE SHOWN AS HOYAS.
 They are all vines and like alkaline conditions so add oyster shell to mix.
 Most do not flower until they reach good light and ventilation - usually, at the tops of trees; for this reason, they may not flower under house conditions with low light intensity and stale air.

 -- variegated form D - as the type except that the margins of the leaves are white.
-A beautiful vine.
+A beautiful, interesting vine.

 affinis, Hemsl.
-C- 2", bright red-maroon flowers, musk odor; l0-12 in umbel; leaves 4", fuzzy, on a robust vine.
+C- 2", bright red-maroon, bald flowers, musk odor; l0-12 in umbel; leaves 4", fuzzy, on a robust vine.
 Add oyster shell to mix.
 Solomon Islands.
 An Eriostemma

-var.
-Dark form C- As type but with much darker, nearly black-red flowers.
+D- As type but with much darker, nearly black-red flowers.
 Add oyster shell to mix.
-Solomon Islands, An Eriostemma
+Solomon Islands An Eriostemma

 aldrichii, Hemsley D- Whole plant somewhat like H. nicholsoniae, 1/2", white/pale pink and rose flowers, 20-40 flowers in umbel.
 Christmas Island, (the Australian one, west of Java, in the Indian Ocean) This is good!